ocornut/imgui/examples/README.txt

 Also note that some setup or GPU drivers may be causing extra lag (possibly by enforcing triple buffering), leaving you with no option but sadness/anger (Intel GPU drivers were reported as such).

-opengl_example/
+opengl2_example/
-    OpenGL example, using GLFW + fixed pipeline.
+    GLFW + OpenGL example (old fixed pipeline).
-    This is simple and should work for all OpenGL enabled applications.
+    This is simple to read.
 Prefer following this example to learn how ImGui works!
-	(You can use this code in a GL3/GL4 context but make sure you disable the programmable pipeline by calling "glUseProgram(0)" before ImGui::Render.)
+	(You might be able to use this code in a GL3/GL4 context but make sure you disable the programmable pipeline by calling "glUseProgram(0)" before ImGui::Render.)

 opengl3_example/
-    OpenGL example, using GLFW/GL3W + programmable pipeline.
+    GLFW + OpenGL example (programmable pipeline, binding modern functions with GL3W).
     This uses more modern OpenGL calls and custom shaders.
 It's more messy.

 directx9_example/